lesheidrich/pyprojects/README.md

 # pyprojects
-A collection of Python practice projects categorized by difficulty and appended with notes of personal development.
+A collection of Python practice projects categorized by difficulty.Files are appended with side notes of what I learned, or found useful for my development.

 BEGINNER PROJECTS:
 ------------------
-* leap_year_app.py ==> great simple calculation app utilizing logic, functions and proper use of looping for the sake of continuous a ui
+* leap_year_app.py ==> calculation app utilizing logic, functions, and proper use of looping for UI
-* Rock_Paper_Scissors_Lizard_Spock.py ==> basic program with heavy use of logical operators in if-else functions, made for future tkinter project...and because I wanted to :)
+* Rock_Paper_Scissors_Lizard_Spock.py ==> use of logical operators in if-else functions, made for future tkinter project...and because I wanted to :)
-* Caesarian_Cipher.py ==> useful modification in direction of function output through parameters and recycled arguments, good use of modulus for continued array looping
+* Caesarian_Cipher.py ==> auto modding function for multiple purposes through parameters and recycled arguments, continued array looping with modulus
+* Hangman_Procedural.py  ==> good overview of procedural programming, utilizing functions, parameters and args